Linguapress

 English is the main second language in India, South Africa and many parts of Africa and Asia.
 But - more and more - it is also the language of international commerce, of business, of diplomacy and of tourism.

-The importance of American international corporations has made sure that English has become the international language of business; and Hollywood and the music industry have made sure that it has become the principal language for the media and showbiz.
+The importance of American international corporations has made sure that English has remained the international language of business; and Hollywood and the music industry have made sure that it has become the principal language for the media and showbiz.

 Over a thousand years ago, when the roots of modern Europe were being formed, western Europe was divided into three sections: in the East there were people who spoke Slavonic languages, in the middle there were people speaking Germanic languages (including Scandinavians), and in the south and west there were people speaking "Romance" languages, derived from Latin.
-In the far west of Europe, there were also people speaking Celtic languages, such as Gaelic.
+In the far west of Europe, there were also people speaking Celtic languages, such as Gaelic or Welsh.

-In those days, England was a Germanic country; its people spoke a variety of languages including forms of Danish and Anglo Saxon, as well as some Celtic languages.
+In those days, England was a Germanic country; its people spoke a variety of Germanic languages including forms of Danish and Anglo Saxon, as well as some Celtic languages.

 In 1066, England was conquered by the Normans, from France, who brought with them their own langage - Norman French - a Romance language.